luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

           else

             #control
-            compile if debug
             if pos is arr.length
               .throwError("can't get RIGHT operand for binary operator '#{oper}'") if pos is 0
-                .throwError("can't get LEFT operand for binary operator '#{oper}'") end compile
+              .throwError("can't get LEFT operand for binary operator '#{oper}'")

-            # if it's a binary operator, take the left and right operand, and push-them down the tree
+            # if it's a binary operator, take the left and right operand, and push them down the tree
             oper.right = arr.splice(pos+1,1)[0]
             oper.left = arr.splice(pos-1,1)[0]